Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Fits Multivariate Generalised Linear Mixed Models (and related models) using Markov chain Monte Carlo techniques (Hadfield 2010 J. Stat.
 Soft.).

-gamm4 — by Simon Wood, 7 months ago
+gamm4 — by Simon Wood, a year ago

 Generalized Additive Mixed Models using 'mgcv' and 'lme4'